 WinBook XL

-The WinBook XL was a Socket 7 laptop (Pentium MMX/AMD K6-2), initially released in late 1997.
+The WinBook XL was a Socket 7 laptop (Pentium MMX/AMD K6-2) that was released in late 1997.
 It was WinBook's first 3-Spindle notebook, and the first WinBook with AMD processor support.
 The XL was one of the best-selling WinBooks, and one of the most common today.

 The XL ranged from the low to high end depending on configuration options, but WinBook really pushed the low-end models in advertising based on price.
 Most out there today are base-model units with passive matrix LCDs, but if you can find one that was a little nicer speced, you have yourself a decent machine (aside from one very notable issue - hinge failure - see the issues section for more info on that).